Ecohen4/data-viz/quiz/quiz4_DOM_SOLUTIONS.md

 			}
 */

-Write a D3 selector to apply your CSS style rule to all the paragraphs in the body of the DOM.
+Write a D3 selector to apply your CSS style rule to all content paragraphs in the body of the DOM.

-// d3.select("body").selectAll("p").attr("class", "content");
+// d3.select("body").append("p").attr("class", "content").text("content paragraph");

 ## Color
-Explain the difference between additive and subtractive colors?
+Explain the difference between additive and subtractive colors.

 Name the following colors: